-Deadline to pay registration fees is Thursday, September 20, for undergraduates and Friday, October 6, for graduate students.
+Deadline to pay registration fees is Thursday, December 20, for undergraduates and Monday, January 14, for graduate students.
 A \$50 late registration fee is assessed if payment is not received by the cashier by 4:00 p.m. on the due date.
 Postmarks will not be used to validate on-time payment.

-See the Financial Aid section on the following page if:
+See the Financial Aid section below if: